 Paul Roos’ “Raap” also walked away with the trophy for Best Make-up.

-This production was commissioned by the Cape Winelands District Municipality to provide information to learners regarding hygiene and safety when serving food.
-From February to May 2025, a total of 60 performances were performed at schools in the Drakenstein, Langeberg, Breede Valley and Witzenberg areas.
+“Oom Shakes leer skoonmaak” was commissioned by the Cape Winelands District Municipality to provide information to learners regarding hygiene, recycling, and safety when serving food.
+From February to the end of April 2026, a total of 65 performances will be performed at schools in the Stellenbosch, Drakenstein, Langeberg, Breede Valley, and Witzenberg areas.

 A competition for a radio drama text was advertised on the Klein Libertasteater’s website and Facebook page.
 Out of the 5 entries, Martyn le Roux’s text, Dryfhout, was announced as the winner.
 Because he has been writing radio dramas for RSG regularly for years and also has a lot of experience directing recordings, he was also appointed as director.
 The Klein Libertasteater is particularly pleased that this project was also able to create work for two blind people: the man who handled the sound recording and the actress who played the role of Belinda.
 This audio drama was also broadcast on Valley FM (a radio station in Worcester) on 24 February 2022.
 The recording is 1h 42 min long.